 They offered festival attendees 10% off, which was an added incentive – not that I needed one.

-Finding Luke’s Diner
+Finding Luke’s Diner in Main Street Unionville

-On the first day, I was walking by the building that served as Luke’s Diner in the pilot episode of Gilmore Girls.
-Those who read my Unionville post will remember that I had trouble finding it, but I did figure it out afterward.
+Those who read my Unionville post will remember that I had trouble finding the location of Luke’s Diner on Main Street.
+I did figure it out afterward.

-I was walking by the building when two girls were taking turns snapping photos.
-I offered to take one of them together.
+On the first day of the fan festival, I was walking past 156 Main Street, where Luke’s Diner was filmed in the pilot episode of Gilmore Girls.
+Two girls were taking turns snapping photos of each other, so I offered to take one of them together.

 They mentioned something about Luke’s Diner and I asked, “Are you sure this is it?”
 One of them pulled out her phone and said, “Yes.
 According to this blog post, it is.”
 She handed me the phone and it was my 3-year-old blog post on Unionville.